|

 the 2nd June 1842 and is buried in Tannadice.
 John died on the 18th

-November 1845, and is buried in Tannadice with his wife.
+November at Tannadice Parish Church with his wife.

 George Fyfe